EmperorDan/Math/Math.md

 # MATH
-# Introduction
-## A collection of explanations of mathmatics relating to computing science.
+# A collection of explanations of mathmatics relating to computing science.